 Ian Fraser is an award-winning journalist, commentator and broadcaster who writes about business, finance, politics and economics.
 His work has been published by among others The Economist, Financial Times, The Sunday Times, BBC News, Thomson Reuters, Dow Jones, Daily Mail, Mail on Sunday, Independent on Sunday, the Herald, Sunday Herald, Accountancy, CA Magazine and Citywire.

-His recently completed book, Shredded: The Rise and Fall of the Royal Bank of Scotland, explores how and why RBS, the world’s largest company at the time of its collapse (it had assets” of $3 trillion in 2007-08), became the world’s most expensive bank to bail out.
+His recently completed book, Shredded: Inside RBS, The Bank That Broke Britain, explores how and why RBS, the world’s largest company at the time of its collapse (it had assets” of $3 trillion in 2007-08), became the world’s most expensive bank to bail out.
 The book — based on interviews with more than 120 current and former RBS insiders, external advisers to the bank, politicians, and others — is published by Birlinn on 6 June 2014.

 Since 2008 he has been consulting editor of Bloomsbury Publishing’s Qfinance, a role that involves commissioning ‘think pieces’ from leading global experts on economics and finance.
 He also writes a regular blog on global finance and economics for Qfinance.
 Two of Ian’s top-rated blogs for QFINANCE address whether we can trust investors to supervise quoted companies and whether accountancy has forfeited its right to call itself a profession.